-The proposed house will have a moderately complex design with a simple roofline and will be oriented with a southeast aspect.
+The proposed house will have a moderately complex design with a simple roofline and will be oriented with a west aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

 The roofing material will consist of class-A asphalt shingles.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.
 The exterior wall material is to be cement board.
 Soffits and fascia are to be 3/4" thick cement board.

-The structure will have 40 small to medium sized windows with the primary viewing direction being toward the southeast side of the structure.
+The structure will have 18 medium sized windows with the primary viewing direction being toward the west side of the structure.
 Windows will be double glazed with Low-E coating and tempered glass where required.
-Frames are to be made of vinyl or aluminum clad wood.
-Exterior doors are to be 13/4", fire-rated, and made of wood and fiberglass.
+Frames are to be made of aluminum clad wood.
+The structure will also have 1 sliding glass doors facing west.
+Exterior doors are to be 13/4", fire-rated, and made of fiberglass.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.

-A deck will be constructed of composite decking materials and supported by timber posts or concrete caissons.
-The deck will be open overhead and isolated from the surrounding landscape with crushed rock over a fiberglass weed barrier.
+A deck will be constructed of composite materials and supported by concrete.
+The deck will be enclosed overhead and isolated from the surrounding landscape with gravel over a polyester weed barrier.
 This material should be spread underneath the entire deck surface and to 2 ft past the drip-line of the deck.